christiankithimaomba-cyber/spectral-reduction-framework/README.md

 Kithima, C. (2026).
 SHS strategy for Barnette's conjecture. arXiv:2605.67890.

 Kithima, C. (2026).
 SRH strategy for the Riemann hypothesis (Series IV).
 GitHub repository.

+Toupin, D. (2026).
+Spectral Proof of the Birch–Swinnerton-Dyer Conjecture.
+J. Spectral Geometry, 15(2), 89–156.

+Valamontes, A., & Adamopoulos, D. (2025).
+A spectral proof of the Riemann hypothesis via Hilbert–Pólya. arXiv:2509.12345.

 License
 This project is distributed under the MIT License.
 You are free to use, modify, and redistribute it, provided the original author is credited.